The Crocker Innovation Fellows program was founded in 2011 and funded by Gary and Ann Crocker.

 Nile Hatch Business

 Nile Hatch earned his Ph.D. at the University of California, Berkeley and is now an entrepreneurship professor at BYU.
-He teaches innovation and strategy in the Marriott School of Management.
-Nile’s research focuses on learning and innovation as determinants of entrepreneurial success and corporate agility.
-He is also the area leader of the BYU entrepreneurship program.
+He teaches innovation, entrepreneurship, and analytics in the Marriott School of Management.
+He has written books on entrepreneurial innovation and entrepreneurship analytics.
+Nile’s research focuses on cognition and learning in innovation as determinants of entrepreneurial success and corporate agility.

 Chris Mattson Engineering